markdbenson/dapper/README.md

 ## Installation

-Dapper is written in Perl.
-You don't need to know Perl to use it, however.
-Get up and running in seconds:
+Get Dapper in seconds:

     $ cpanm App::Dapper

-    $ mkdir new-site
+Then, create a new site, build it, and view it locally like so:

-    $ cd new-site
+    $ mkdir new-site && cd new-site
     $ dapper init
     $ dapper serve

 After that, browse to [http://localhost:8000](http://localhost:8000) to see your site.
+To modify the content, look at `_source/index.md`.
+To modify the layout, edit `_layout/index.html`.

-## Synopsis
+## Usage

-Dapper allows you to transform simple text files into static websites.
-By installing the `App::Dapper` Perl module, an executable named `dapper` will be available to you in your terminal window.
+When you install the `App::Dapper` Perl module, an executable named `dapper` will be available to you in your terminal window.
 You can use this executable in a number of ways:

+### Init

+Using the `dapper` executable, initialize a new site.
+Note that the site will be initialized in the current directory.
+Therefore, it's usually best to create a blank directory that can be used for this purpose:

     # Initialize the current directory with a fresh skeleton of a site
     $ dapper [-solc] init

+### Build

+After the site has been initialized, build it.
+The process of building a site in Dapper is easy.
+Dapper takes care of reading the source files, combining them with the layout template(s), and saving the result in the `_output` directory.

     # Build the site
     $ dapper [-solc] build

+### Serve

+Once the site has been built, the resulting website can be viewed using a built-in web server to Dapper.
+This built-in web server should be used for development only.

     # Serve the site locally at http://localhost:8000
     $ dapper [-solc] serve

+Note that when you are running `dapper serve`, Dapper will both run the web server and also watch all of the `_source` and `_layout` files and re-build the site when any of those files change.

+The way the `dapper serve` command was built, it makes it easy to have one terminal window open that is serving and auto-rebuilding the site.
+Other terminal windows can be opened to modify, create, or delete other files in the project.

+### Watch

+Dapper has a commmand available called `watch` that allows the user to watch and re-build the output files if any of the input files (`_source/*`, `_layout/*`) change.
+Because this command is invoked any time the `dapper serve` command is invoked, it is not necessary in most cases.
+However, it's documented here for completeness.

     # Rebuild the site if anything (source, layout dirs; config file) changes
     $ dapper [-solc] watch

+### Help

+To get more information about command-line options available, the current version of Dapper that you have installed on your system, or further documentation available, see the followig:

     # Get help on usage and switches
     $ dapper -h